 Referring to the first option, stretching is best received when the muscles are properly prepared, through basic conditioning exercises.
 Second option is the one, which we get questions the most.
 So how do we combine Zaichik Stretching, Extended Length Conditioning, Antagonist Short Length Conditioning and other exercises.
 Here is the answer:

 Where to Start

 First we need to develop a deeper range that we want to keep and make ourselves comfortable in.
-Kinesiological Stretching Techniques are used for that range.
-A skill is broken down into muscles, and each one is hit with KST.
+Zaichik Stretching Techniques are used for that range.
+A skill is broken down into muscles, and each one is hit with ZST.
 Now you are deeper.
 If it's a kick or developpe, the leg can now be raised higher.
 If it's a split, forward or back bend, the angle is better.
 So now the strength exercises come in.